weaviate/weaviate-io/developers/weaviate/current/data-schema/datatypes.md

 The datatype blob accepts any binary data.
 The data should be `base64` encoded, and passed as a `string`.
 Characteristics:
 * Weaviate doesn't make assumptions about the type of data that is encoded.
 A module (e.g. `img2vec`) can investigate file headers as it wishes, but Weaviate itself does not do this.
-* When storing, the data is `base64` decoded (so Weaviate storeS it more efficiently).
+* When storing, the data is `base64` decoded (so Weaviate stores it more efficiently).
 * When serving, the data is `base64` encoded (so it is safe to serve as `json`).
 * There is no max file size limit.
 * This `blob` field is always skipped in the inverted index, regardless of setting.
 This mean you can not search by this `blob` field in a Weaviate GraphQL `where` filter, and there is no `valueBlob` field accordingly.
 Depending on the module, this field can be used in module-specific filters (e.g. `nearImage`{} in the `img2vec-neural` filter).